jumpstarter-dev/jumpstarter/python/docs/source/cli/exporters.md

 # Manage Exporters

-The Jumpstarter CLIs can be used to manage your exporter configurations.
+The Jumpstarter CLI can be used to manage your exporter configurations.

 ## Creating a exporter